04092000f/mobile-activity-assignment/README.md

   ![Inconsistency Worker](visuals/inconsistency_worker.png)
 - The model detects **static/idle** mobile phones (e.g., placed on tables), which are **not relevant** for this project, since the focus is only on **active mobile usage** by workers.
   ![Static Device](visuals/static.png)

+## Need of Fine-Tuning

+Given the limitations of pre-trained models, fine-tuning becomes essential to adapt the model for the specific requirements of this project:

+- **Domain Adaptation**: Pre-trained models are trained on generic datasets (e.g., COCO, Open Images), which may not fully represent the environment and conditions of our retail store videos.
+Fine-tuning on custom-labeled data ensures the model learns domain-specific features.
+- **Improved Accuracy**: Fine-tuning helps reduce inconsistencies in detecting workers and mobile phones, leading to more reliable monitoring.
+- **Task-Specific Filtering**: By training on annotated data that excludes static mobiles, the fine-tuned model can focus only on detecting active mobile usage, which is the core requirement of this project.
+- **Robustness Across Variations**: Fine-tuning improves performance across different video qualities, lighting conditions, and camera angles present in the dataset.